Know Your Malt Barley Specs: What Maltsters Want in 2025

 1. Protein Content: 10-12.5%

 Low enough to avoid haze and filter issues in the brewery, but high enough to provide enzymes for malting.
+Different markets have different ranges, with distilling and craft/all-malt brewing being the lowest, and adjunct being higher.
+The export market may accept protein levels higher than 12.5%

 2. Germination: ≥95%